tianzixie/CAP5415_PA1/README.md

 # CAP5415_PA1
-# new files are only changed in image directory, they should work and does not need to edit anything.
+# New files are only changed in image directory, they should work and does not need to edit anything.
+# Haven't tested on macos.
+I only have windows machine.